 19. Relax on Jungfernstieg and the Alster Lake

-The wide promenade at the southern end of Hamburg’s Alster Lake has been a popular place to promenade for hundreds of years.
+Promenading at the southern end of Hamburg’s Alster Lake has been one of the most popular things to do in Hamburg for hundreds of years.
 The young unmarried daughters of wealthy Hanseatic families were taken here on Sunday afternoon excursions, and it’s still a lovely place to see and be seen, with plenty of seating alongside the lake and a range of luxury shops for some retail therapy.
 In the centre of the waterfront, Café Alex is a Hamburg institution, serving drinks with a view since 1799.

 The inner Alster lake (Binnenalster) makes for a pleasant circular stroll, while you can explore the outer Alster lake (Außenalster) either on one of the traditional white Alster tourist boats or under your own steam by renting a stand-up paddleboard, canoe or pedal boat.